|

 However, only about 15% of the city has been excavated, indicating there'll be plenty of new sights for tourists to explore in coming years.

-Of all the ancient cities you might see during your travel in Turkey, Ephesus is the most noble and best preserved.
+Of all the ancient cities you might see during your holiday travel in Turkey, Ephesus is the most noble and best preserved.
 There is probably nowhere else in the world you can so completely experience the true sense of living within an ancient Roman metropolis.

 Another biblical visitor for three years was St Paul, who was eventually expelled from the city because his teachings of Christ threatened the income of silversmiths who made icons of Artemis.